An operational characterization of the notion of probability by algorithmic randomness and its applications: Concluding remarks

-This work was partially supported by JSPS KAKENHI Grant Numbers 24540142, 15K04981.
-This work was partially done while the author was visiting the Institute for Mathematical Sciences, National University of Singapore in 2014.
+\begin{acks} This work was partially supported by JSPS KAKENHI Grant Numbers JP24540142, JP15K04981, JP18K03405.
+This work was partially done while the author was visiting the Institute for Mathematical Sciences, National University of Singapore in 2014. \end{acks}